Sugar Baby Love

-"Sugar Baby Love", recorded in autumn 1973 and released in January 1974, is a bubblegum pop song, and the debut single of The Rubettes.
-Written by Wayne Bickerton and Tony Waddington and produced by Bickerton, engineered by John Mackswith at Lansdowne Recording Studios, and with lead vocals by Paul Da Vinci, "Sugar Baby Love" was the band's one and only number one single in the UK Singles Chart, spending four weeks at the top of the chart in May 1974.
+"Sugar Baby Love" is a bubblegum pop song by English musical group the Rubettes, released as their debut single.
+Written by Wayne Bickerton and Tony Waddington and produced by Bickerton, the song was recorded in late 1973 and released in January 1974.
+"Sugar Baby Love" was the band's only number one single on the UK Singles Chart, spending four weeks at the top of the chart in May 1974.

 Recording details

 Bickerton and Waddington had been writing songs together since they were both members of the Pete Best Four in Liverpool in the early 1960s.
-Their biggest success had been writing "Nothing but a Heartache", a US hit for The Flirtations in 1968.
+Their biggest success had been writing "Nothing but a Heartache", a US hit for the Flirtations in 1968.

 In the early 1970s, they came up with the idea for a rock 'n' roll musical.
 They co-wrote and produced a demonstration recording of "Sugar Baby Love", recorded October 1973 with "Tonight", "Juke Box Jive" and "Sugar Candy Kisses" (which became a hit for Mac and Katie Kissoon).
 They originally intended to submit it for the Eurovision Song Contest but instead offered it to Showaddywaddy and Carl Wayne, who both turned it down.